View of the Lyngen Alps from Lyngen North

 The Northern Lights gave the fog a spooky glow

-On the third morning, too, we woke to a thin fog that dispersed quickly as the day progressed, but not without leaving us a magical fogbow that left us marvelling at Mother Nature’s generosity.
+On the third morning, too, we woke to a thin fog that dispersed quickly as the day progressed, but not without leaving us a magical fogbow that left us marveling at Mother Natureโ€™s generosity.

 The fog bow was a marvelous surprise

-The fogbow was a marvellous surprise
+The fogbow was a marvelous surprise

 Sometimes called a white rainbow, a fogbow is similar to a rainbow.
 However, as its name suggests, it appears as a bow in fog rather than rain.